-What is a vehicle’s responsibility to animals being ridden, led, or herded on the roadway?
+What is a drivers’s responsibility to animals being ridden, led, or herded on the roadway?

-Vehicles must yield to animal riders and livestock (horses, mules, donkeys, cattle, swine, sheep or goats).
+Drivers must yield to animal riders and livestock (horses, mules, donkeys, cattle, swine, sheep or goats).
 Animal riders and herders have the same roadway rights and responsibilities as motorists, except where the laws have no application.
-However, local communities can regulate animals such that they’re restricted to certain paths or prohibited on certain streets.
+Approach animals cautiously.
+Pass wide and slow.
+Local communities can regulate animals such that they’re restricted to certain paths or prohibited on certain streets.
 ORS 814.140, 810.100

 What are Corvallis’s city-level restrictions regarding animal-related transportation?